Brunus75/memento/python.md

 * ~ Discover the role of Python in space exploration : https://docs.microsoft.com/en-us/learn/paths/introduction-python-space-exploration-nasa/
 * ~ fastcore: An Underrated Python Library : https://fastpages.fast.ai/fastcore/
 * ~ How to Publish Your First Python App on Heroku : https://medium.com/@henson.casper/how-to-publish-your-first-python-app-on-heroku-6af91c5bb138
+* When you automate something in python, you'd obviously have to run the script forever.
+Where can we run the script? : https://www.reddit.com/r/learnpython/comments/ivn7d9/when_you_automate_something_in_python_youd/

 ## INSTALLATION